microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/drive-get.md

 ## HTTP request

-### Get current user's OneDrive
+### Get the current OneDrive of a user

-The signed in user's drive (when using delegated authentication) can be accessed from the `me` singleton.
+The signed-in user's drive (when using delegated authentication) can be accessed from the `me` singleton.

 If a user has a license for OneDrive but their OneDrive isn't set up yet, this request automatically provisions the user's drive, when using delegated authentication.